james-jw/xq-promise/README.md

 fork-join($promises as function(*)*) as item()*
 ```

 It is simple yet powerful.
-It accepts a sequence of promises and executes them in a fork join fashion, spawning threads as needed depending on the work load, followed by rejoining the work on the main thread.
+It accepts a sequence of promises, or single arity functions and executes them in a fork join fashion, spawning threads as needed depending on the work load, followed by rejoining the work on the main thread.

 As seen earlier, ``promises`` can be used to build up a piece of work for later execution.
 With this ability, coupled with ``fork-join``.
 Parallelized ``XQuery`` processing becomes a reality.